GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/integration-layer.md

     - description: The id of the user who is currently viewing the dashboard.

 - `locale`
-    - type: `object`
+    - type: `Object`
     - required: No
-    - description: It is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface
+    - description: It is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.

 - `newStoryURL`
     - type: `string`